crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.4.10 - 21/Jan/2022 =

+* FEATURE: Auto-purge failed login records after 90 days.
+* FEATURE: Change the debug log so it's stored in the database and not a file
+* FIX: Missing Plugin header fields are added.
+* FIX: PHP Warning Notice for finding IP Address appears when a dual proxy used.
+* FIX: Logout date-time shows 1000-10-10 10:00:00 for non-logged out user.
+* FIX: The notification for re-inserting the security rules in your .htaccess file appears after deactivating and activating the plugin to non-admin users.
+* TWEAK: Replace obsolete variable reference style
+* TWEAK: View debug logs from within the UI

 = 4.4.9 =
 - Added Polish language translation file to the plugin.
 Thanks to Dariusz for submitting the language files.